reboottime/Agentic-AI/ai-agents-architecture-python/module3/README.md

       - Specialized Selection - Enables designing dedicated "selector" agents specialized in identifying relevant memory fragments, reducing burden on the main agent.
       - Scalable Processing - The second agent can receive large amounts of context information, exceeding the first agent's output limitations and fully utilizing input token capacity.
 - [x] 06.
 Advanced Agent Interaction
-- [ ] 07.
+- [x] 07.
 Providing Agentic AI Information About the World
+  > Treat AI like a highly capable but completely uninformed intern who needs comprehensive context about your specific situation, systems, and goals to perform effectively.
 - [ ] 08.
 Agent Interaction Architectures